|INTEREST RATES AND INTEREST CHARGES|

 XIX.
 CLOSING OR SUSPENDING YOUR ACCOUNT

-You may close your Account at any time by notifying us at support @helloquin.com, calling to 800.714.1242 or writing to Quin, 228 Park Ave S, PMB 34948 New York, NY 10003-1502.
+You may close your Account at any time by notifying us at email@example.com,or by calling 800.714.1242 or writing to Quin, 228 Park Ave S, PMB 34948 New York, NY 10003-1502.
 We will immediately cancel your Account after we receive notice from you.
 You agree that we are not responsible for any costs, damages, or inconvenience you may suffer as a result of our cancelling your Account.

 In addition, even if you are not in Default, we may:

 If either you or we close your Account, you may not make further Purchases.
 However, you will remain responsible and must pay for all credit owed to us (extended to you or arising from use of your Account prior to or subsequent to cancellation).

 We may amend the terms of this Agreement, including the amount of any Account fees, from time to time in our sole discretion.
 Depending on the nature of the change, the amendment to this Agreement may, on or after the date on which it becomes effective, apply to all of your then-outstanding unpaid indebtedness to us under your Account.
 If required by applicable law, we will (a) send notice of the changes to you at the address shown on our records for you and (b) give you the right to opt out of the change.
 If you have the right to opt out and choose to opt out of the change you will be unable to initiate any further transactions on the Account

 and you will be required to repay the amount that you owe us under the terms and conditions of the then-existing Agreement.